Edmund Kemper: Early life

 Edmund Emil Kemper III was born in Burbank, California, on December 18, 1948.
-He was the middle child of three children and the only son born to Clarnell Elizabeth Kemper (née Stage, 1921–1973), a native of Montana, and Edmund Emil Kemper Jr. (1919–1985).
+He was the middle child of three children and the only son born to Clarnell Elizabeth Kemper (1921–1973), a native of Montana, and Edmund Emil Kemper Jr. (1919–1985).
 Edmund Jr. was a World War II veteran who, after the war, tested nuclear weapons at the Pacific Proving Grounds before returning to California, where he worked as an electrician.
 Weighing 13 lb as a newborn, Kemper was a head taller than his peers by the age of four.

-In his youth, Kemper performed rites with his younger sister's dolls that culminated in his removing their heads and hands.
-On one occasion, when his elder sister, Susan Hughey Kemper (1943–2014), teased him and asked why he did not try to kiss his teacher, he replied, "If I kiss her, I'd have to kill her first."
+In his youth, Kemper performed rites with his younger sister's dolls that culminated in him removing their heads and hands.
+On one occasion, when his elder sister, Susan Hughey Kemper (1943–2014), teased him and asked why he did not try to kiss his teacher, he replied: "If I kiss her, I'd have to kill her first."
 Kemper recalled that as a young boy, he would sneak out of his house armed with his father's bayonet and go to his second-grade teacher's house to watch her through the windows.
-Kemper also noted that he was molested by his cousin.
-Kemper also stated in later interviews that some of his favorite games to play as a child were "Gas Chamber" and "Electric Chair", in which he asked his younger sister to tie him up and flip an imaginary switch; he would then tumble over and writhe on the floor, pretending that he was being executed by gas inhalation or electric shock.
+Kemper stated in later interviews that some of his favorite games to play as a child were "Gas Chamber" and "Electric Chair", in which he asked his younger sister to tie him up and flip an imaginary switch.
+He would then tumble over and writhe on the floor, pretending that he was being executed by gas inhalation or electric shock.
+In later accounts, he also noted that he was molested by his cousin and older sister, and physically abused by both his parents.

 By his own account, Kemper came close to death several times as a child.
 Once, his elder sister tried to push him in front of a train.
 Another time, she pushed him into the deep end of a swimming pool, where Kemper almost drowned.

 Kemper had a close relationship with his father, and was notably devastated when his parents separated in 1957 and divorced in 1961.
-Kemper's parents, Clarnell and Edmund Jr, had an acrimonious relationship.
+Kemper's parents, Clarnell and Edmund Jr., had an acrimonious relationship.
 Clarnell often complained about her husband's "menial" electrician job.
 Edmund Jr. later stated that "suicide missions in wartime and the atomic bomb testings were nothing compared to living with [Clarnell]" and stated that she affected him "more than three hundred and ninety-six days and nights of fighting on the front."